-The Multi-Specialty Portfolio Approval Program, a service provided through the American Board of Medical Specialties (ABMS), works with all types of health care organizations to recognize the work physicians are already doing to improve their practices and the care of their patients.
-It offers an option for organizations to support physician involvement in local quality/performance/process improvement (QI/PI) initiatives and award physicians Part IV credit for the American Board of Medical Specialties Program for Maintenance of Certification (ABMS MOC®).
+The Multi-Specialty Portfolio Program, a service provided through the American Board of Medical Specialties (ABMS), works with all types of health care organizations to recognize the work physicians are already doing to improve their practices and the care of their patients.
+It offers an option for organizations to support physician involvement in local improvement initiatives and award physicians Part IV credit.

-QI efforts involving ABO diplomates and QI efforts in the field of ophthalmology may now be submitted by approved Portfolio Sponsors for MOC Part 4 credit through the Multi-Specialty Portfolio Program.
-The Portfolio Program promotes organizational effectiveness and efficiency through team-based QI initiatives that are directly related to the physicians’ practice and influences the patient care delivered.
+The Portfolio Program promotes organizational effectiveness and efficiency through team-based improvement initiatives that are directly related to the physicians’ practice and influences the patient care delivered.
 This program promotes improvement within a physician’s home institution and patient population.

 For a list of approved Portfolio Sponsors please visit: http://mocportfolioprogram.org/approved-portfolio-sponsors/